lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Except for message_1, the following steps are expected to be performed at reception of an EDHOC message:

-1. Detect that an EDHOC message has been recieved, for example by means of URI or media type ({{applicability}}).
+1. Detect that an EDHOC message has been received, for example by means of URI or media type ({{applicability}}).

 2. Retrieve the protocol state, e.g. using the received connection identifier ({{ci}}) or with the help of message correlation provided by the transport protocol ({{corr}}).